smart-data-models/dataModel.DigitalInnovationHub/DigitalInnovationHub/doc/spec_FR.md

         model: https://schema.org/Text
         type: Property
     competences:
-      description: 'Property.
-Model:''https://schema.org/StructuredValue''.
-Competences of the Digital Innovation Hub.'
+      description: Competences of the Digital Innovation Hub
       items:
-        - type: string
+        type: string
       type: array
       x-ngsi:
         model: https://schema.org/StructuredValue
         type: Property
     dataProvider:
-      description: A sequence of characters identifying the provider of the harmonised data entity.
+      description: A sequence of characters identifying the provider of the harmonised data entity
       type: string
       x-ngsi:
         type: Property
     dateCreated:
       description: Entity creation timestamp.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
       description: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateSubmitted:
-      description: 'Property.
-The date and time of this observation in ISO8601 UTC format.
-Model:''https://schema.org/DateTime'''
+      description: The date and time of this observation in ISO8601 UTC format
       format: date-time
       type: string
       x-ngsi:
         model: https://schema.org/DateTime
         type: Property
     dateUpdated:
-      description: 'Property.
-The date and time of this observation in ISO8601 UTC format.
-Model:''https://schema.org/DateTime'''
+      description: The date and time of this observation in ISO8601 UTC format
       format: date-time
       type: string
       x-ngsi: